heathen00/wfparser3/wfparser3/README.md

    * As such, I will see how much of the current implementation I can recover and fit into the "core" message subsystem.
 This subsystem should be completely decoupled from both the localization and the guard/validation.

+Copy and Paste from the EventCoreAcceptanceTests.java module:

+I see the use of this API from three different roles:

+Initializer: The person who creates the Event and Channel definitions.

+Publisher: The person who sends the predefined events created by the EventInitializer to a specified Channel.

+Subscriber: The person who receives messages sent on a channel.

+And here are the Event subsystem model concepts and how they relate to one another:

+Channel: A communications Channel of interest between like minded Publishers and Subscribers.
+It is identified by a name (String) and can have any number of Publishers and Subscribers subscribed.
+It can also have any number of Events defined for it.
+Events from one Channel cannot be sent to another Channel.
+Sending the same Event over the Channel does nothing.

+Event: A "happening" of interest to like minded Publishers and Subscribers.
+It is only defined within a given Channel.
+The Event is defined based on a Family and Name.
+The Family accumulates related Events together (I don't want to use the name Group because that implies incorrectly that subscribers and not the events are being grouped).
+The Name is the unique name for that event within the given Channel and Family.
+Thus, two different Events may have the same Family and Name if they belong to different Channels.
+And two different Events may have the same Name if they are in the same Channel BUT different Families.
+Optionally, an Event may also have a Subject that identifies that a given Event occurred with respect to that Subject.
+Thus if the same Event is sent on the Channel twice, but the Event specifies two distinct Subjects then the Events are treated as separate Events within that channel.
+Events must be initialized before they can be processed in a Channel, however Subjects are specified when the Event is published.

+Family: An accumulation of related Event instances.
+The idea comes from the HTTP protocol where the HTTP response codes are subdivided into 5 Families as identified by the first digit of the HTTP response code, so (2XX for success cases, 5XX for internal server errors, 4XX for client errors, etc).

+Name: A unique identifier for an Event within the context of the Event's Channel and Family.
+In the absence of a Subject registered with the event, the Name is the only attribute that uniquely identifies an Event on a Channel for a given Family.
+And the Subject differentiates two Events that have the same Channel, Family, and Name assuming the Subjects are themselves unique.

+Subscriber: A Subscriber receives Events published on a Channel.
+A Subscriber can only register to a single Channel.
+Multiple Subscribers can register to the same Channel.
+All Subscribers receive all Events published on the Channel.
+Optionally, a Subscriber can request all Events currently published on its Channel.

+Publisher: A Publisher publishes and unpublishes Events to a Channel.
+A Publisher can only register with a single Channel.
+Multiple Publishers can register to the same Channel.

+Implementation Notes:

+Subscribers are interfaces that must be implemented and registered.

+Subjects are interfaces that must be implemented.

+There must be some standard means of comparing Subjects.
+I will also define an interface that is called "NaturalOrder" that accumulates the "equals", "hashCode", and "compareTo" interfaces since I like to keep them all consistent, anyway.
+That should make testing easier, since I could just send in "NaturalOrder" instances into an "AssertNaturalOrder" instance to ensure the contract is respected for all defined test scenarios.

+To be consistent with the Localizer subsystem that you will be integrating with, you should use the ID subsystem.

+For the factory, ensure you separate out the creation, the validationm and the caching.

+For initialization, use ONLY the actual instances of Channel, Event, when creating the instances.
+However, for processing requests, use ONLY the UIDs.

 ### Subsystems: The Guard And Constraint Subsystem